joggrdocs/joggr-templates/templates/onboarding-guide.md

 Before you can take on your first task you need to get your local development environment set up!

-1. Set up Launchpad our backend API: 📖[ How to set up your Local Environment](https://app.joggr.io/app/documents/41e7af2b-c327-469a-9f37-fbe79925e18a)
+1. Set up our backend: 📖[ How to set up your Back-End Local Environment](https://app.joggr.io)

-2. Set up Prisma Studio, our admin panel for our Database: 📖[ How to access Database using Prisma Studio](https://app.joggr.io/app/documents/789c9b69-69c5-4ebb-a81d-d598b12d2d1e)
+2. Set up our DB: 📖[ How to access Database using X (e.g. Prisma)](https://app.joggr.io/)

-3. Set up Odin our GitHub API App & Proxy: 📖[ How to set up your Odin Local Environment](https://app.joggr.io/app/documents/ed5899e4-9cb6-432e-9530-3a80b8a3547b?showReward=true\&firstTimeCreate=false)
+3. Set up our front-end: 📖[ How to set up your Front-End Local Environment](https://app.joggr.io)

-4. Set up Stargate our Frontend (soon to be everything) Monorepo: 📖[ How to set up your Local Environment](https://app.joggr.io/app/documents/9365239c-a930-4f85-8cc4-94d67534a3d3)

-5. Log in to the local application: <http://localhost:8080>

 #### Take on your first task

 You should already have a set of tasks assigned to you but follow the steps below to get to your first commit!

-1. Pick your first task (issue) up in Linear
+1. Pick your first task (issue) up in ENTER_TICKETING_SYSTEM (e.g. Jira)

 2. Complete the work

-3. Open a Pull-Request following [our standards](https://app.joggr.io/app/documents/ba3f137c-13b8-4725-a527-00726023289e)
+3. Open a Pull-Request following [our standards](https://app.joggr.io)

 4. Merge your approved PR!

-## Welcome to Joggr!
+## Welcome to ENTER_COMPANY!

 You are now a full-fledged member of the team.
 Happy Jogging!